hfinkel/lfort/docs/InternalsManual.rst

    in mind:

    * Keep as much source location information as possible!
-You'll want it later to produce great diagnostics and support Clang's various features that map between source code and the AST.
+You'll want it later to produce great diagnostics and support LFort's various features that map between source code and the AST.
    * Write tests for all of the "bad" parsing cases, to make sure your recovery is good.
 If you have matched delimiters (e.g., parentheses, square